colepeters/dotfiles/README.md

 Please be aware that _these configurations are designed for my own personal use_.
 You are of course welcome to make use of whatever you find here, but do understand that I take no responsibility for anything that backfires on your machine.
 (There’s really nothing scary in here.
 Just a word of caution.)

-### Credits
-The dotfiles are managed with [rcm by Thoughtbot](https://github.com/thoughtbot/rcm), which is an awesome, lightweight tool for keeping dotfiles synced and organised.

-Some Zsh and Git configurations have been borrowed from the [YADR dotfiles](https://github.com/skwp/dotfiles) repository.
-I have attempted to make mention of all of these instances within the code to give credit where it is due.

 ## What’s included

 ### Zsh and Git